-A United Ireland, achieved by consent has the real potential to benefit the people of the entire island economically, politically and culturally.
+A united Ireland, achieved by consent has the real potential to benefit the people of the entire island economically, politically and culturally.
 We will therefore work towards achieving this in a spirit of mutual respect of and by the two parts of the island and based on a foundation of social democratic principles.
+In Government, we would support the creation of a Citizens' Assembly on Irish Unity and the future of the island.